joaquinito/fullstackopen/README.md

 # fullstackopen
-My submissions for the Full Stack Open course
+My submissions for the Full Stack Open course.